 Remodeling Your Attic: Find Out Before You Start

 So you're thinking of remodeling your attic?
 Great!
-You'll add valuable living or working space to your home without increasing its footprint or impinging on your yard.
-But before you start, make sure you know what you are doing.
+You'll add valuable living or working space to your home without increasing its footprint or gobbling up your yard.
+But before you start, make sure you know what you're doing.
 An attic remodel is not a DIY free-for-all.
-Any changes must comply with local building code specifications regarding matters such as staircase measurements, escape-and-rescue egress, and floor load capacity.
-Be an informed homeowner and get the top-floor renovation lowdown.
+Any changes must comply with local building code regarding matters such as staircase measurements, escape-and-rescue egress, and floor load capacity.
+Be an informed homeowner -- read this top-floor renovation lowdown.

-Is the planned remodel structurally feasible?
+- Is the planned remodel structurally feasible?
 First, is your roof supported by rafters (A-shaped) or trusses (W-shaped)?
 If the latter, remodeling the attic and reinforcing the roof may well be more trouble than it is worth.
 What is your attic's floor load capacity?
-According to code, it should be a minimum of 30 pounds per square foot for a habitable space with a permanent staircase.
+According to code, it should be at least 30 pounds per square foot for a habitable space with a permanent staircase.
 An architect or structural engineer is probably the best professional to assess your home's structural strength and whether reinforcement will be needed.

-Do you have easy access?
-When you plan to use your attic for more than just storage, you will have to switch the existing ladder or drop-down staircase for a real set of permanent stairs.
-Consider how much floor space this will take up, both at attic level and also on the story below, as well as how easy it will be to get people (and furniture!) up and down.
+- Do you have easy access?
+When you plan to use your attic for more than just storage, you'll have to switch the ladder or drop-down staircase for a real set of permanent stairs.
+Consider how much floor space this will take up, both at attic level and on the story below, as well as how easy it will be to get people (and furniture!) up and down.
 Although it requires only 5 square feet, a spiral staircase costs more than a straight run and can be difficult to navigate for mobility-challenged individuals.

-Are you planning to rent out your upstairs space?
-There are two issues to be resolved.
+- Are you planning to rent out your upstairs space?
+There are a couple of issues to resolve.
 Do local zoning laws permit your home to be used as a multifamily dwelling?
 If so, how will your future tenants enter and exit without disturbing your privacy?

-Will your electrical and HVAC systems be able to handle the increased demand?
+- Will your electrical and HVAC systems be able to handle the increased demand?
 Once again, these are governed by local code.
-Your HVAC must be capable of heating the entire living space to at least 68 degrees F. Sufficient heat is not likely to be a problem after you have insulated, since hot air rises.
+Your HVAC must be capable of heating the entire living space to at least 68 degrees F. (Sufficient heat is not likely to be a problem once you've insulated, since hot air rises.)
 For the warmer months, a ceiling fan can help supplement your air conditioning.
 Consider installing a separate thermostat for the attic.

-Have you calculated cost vs. value?
+- Have you calculated cost vs. value?
 As long as you have no major structural problems to deal with, this ratio is generally quite good.
-You can reasonably expect to recoup close to 85 percent of a mid-range attic remodeling cost of $50,000 when you sell.
+To find out for sure, though, check with a local real estate broker before you hire a remodeling contractor.